jasaaved/CECS571/Project3/ReadMe.txt

 8. Once the dataset is uploaded to the server, click on the query tab beside the upload files tab

 9. Enter the queries in SPARQL format in the textbox provided

+10. The queries we came up with for the datasets are provided in the Queries document

-10. Click the run button for the results to be displayed below
+11. Click the run button for the results to be displayed below